benjaminflin/libasyncd/README.md

 $ cd libasyncd
 $ ./configure
 # If using system wide install of qlibc, add QLIBC=system to make install command
+# Add DESTDIR=build to install in separate build directory
 $ make install
 ```

+**Note**: you will need to also move the generated libraries and headers from `lib/qlibc` to your build directory if you are on macOS.
+Otherwise, you can run `make install-lib`.

 ## API Reference